ssrselvamraju/mblogic-S2-client/Readme.md

 [ ] Change graph width (x) to about 100 or 200, as it's very small now.

-[ ] Issues with communication, look into sourcecode.
+[X] Issues with communication, look into sourcecode.

+[ ] Check writing and reading a 32bit input/holding register....
+Use the full program and in engg screen use the last address to be a 32 bit int.